-President US Grant had a state of the art wood burning stove installed in his hole in Galena, IL.
+President US Grant had a state of the art wood burning stove installed in his home in Galena, IL, shown above.
 It provided heat, had several surfaces and chambers for cooking, and even a chamber for smoking.

 In 1913, Martha McCullogh-Williams wrote Dishes And Beverages Of The Old South.
 Born in 1848, she was a teenager through the Civil War, and her family had slaves.
-The book has many recepies taught to her by her black Mammy.
+The book has many recipes taught to her by her black Mammy.
 She describes a barbecue that is similar to other accounts from the era: "The animals, butchered at sundown, and cooled of animal heat, after washing down well, are laid upon clean split sticks of green wood over a trench two feet deep, and a little wider, and as long as need be, in which green wood has previously been burned to coals.
-There the meat stays twelve hours -- from midnight to noon the next day, usually.
+There the meat stays twelve hours — from midnight to noon the next day, usually.
 It is basted steadily with salt water, applied with a clean mop, and turned over once only.
 Live coals are added as needed from the log fire kept burning a little way off.
 All this sounds simple, dead-easy.
-Try it -- it really is an art.
-The plantation barbecuer was a person of consequence -- moreover, few plantations could show a master of the art.
-Such an one could give himself lordly airs -- the loan of him was an act of special friendship -- profitable always to the personage lent.
-Then as now there were free barbecuers, mostly white -- but somehow their handiwork lacked a little of perfection."
-The picture at right is a public barbecue in Texas in the 1960s using pretty much the same method.
+Try it — it really is an art.
+The plantation barbecuer was a person of consequence — moreover, few plantations could show a master of the art.
+Such an one could give himself lordly airs — the loan of him was an act of special friendship — profitable always to the personage lent.
+Then as now there were free barbecuers, mostly white — but somehow their handiwork lacked a little of perfection."

 This was not haute cuisine.
 The Tallahassee Sentinel on April 23, 1867 published "Observations in Tropical Florida (from a report made in the Spring of 1866 to Col. T.W.
 Osborn, by Col. Geo.
 F. Thompson, and never published before)".
 Thompson, sounding like a modern restaurant critic, wrote "The principal food is pork, corn bread, hominy and Hayti potatoes, and what these articles naturally lack in repulsiveness to a refined taste, is fully made up in the abominable manner in which they are cooked and served.
 To cook a piece of meat, with them, means to fry it to the consistency of a piece of dry hide, and made about as palatable and digestible as live oak chips.
 The corn bread is usually made (the process I have never learned) so as to be about as delicious and gratifying to the taste as an equal quantity of baked saw-dust."